myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Whyrusleeping @why.bsky.world 2023-03-21T23:21:21.557Z
+>
+> Not to steal anybodies thunder, but…

+---

+> Paul Frazee✌️ @pfrazee.com 2023-03-22T01:20:08.910Z
+>
+> Some of you already got the news…

+📢v1.9 is now available!
+It has search!
+It also fixed up the feeds a bit but mainly it has search!

+Shout out to the backend bois with special mention for @why.bsky.world for making it happen

+---

 > Shinya Kato 🫡 @shinyakato.dev 2023-03-22T02:45:25.798Z
 >
 > 映画化決定